 3.3.2.3 DPPH Spectrophotometric Assay

 The scavenging ability of the natural antioxidants in the leaves towards the stable free radical DPPH was measured using the method of Mensor et al. (2001).
 The assay involved adding 20μl of leaf sample to 0.5ml of 0.1mM methanolic DPPH solution and 0.48ml of methanol, followed by incubation at room temperature for 30 minutes.
 Methanol served as the blank, while DPPH in methanol without the leaf sample served as the positive control, and butylated hydroxytoluene (BHT) was used as a reference standard.
-After incubation, the discolouration of the purple colour was measured at 518nm using a spectrophotometer (Genesys 10-S, USA).
+After incubation, the discoloration of the purple colour was measured at 518nm using a spectrophotometer (Genesys 10-S, USA).
 The radical scavenging activity was calculated accordingly.
 Scavenging activity % = 100 - (A518 (sample) - A518 (blank)) × 100 / A518 (blank)

 3.3.2.4 Nitric Oxide Scavenging Activity Assay